Exchange programmes for our students

 Have you ever imagined living in the cosmopolitan city of Madrid?
 Always wanted to experience the Northern Lights?
 Or perhaps you’d prefer to spend your exchange sampling the diverse culture of France.

 Erasmus+ is a European Mobility Programme that enables you to study in Europe.
 We have links with over 65 European partners, in 19 countries through the Erasmus+ scheme.

-Our Erasmus Charter tells you more about how we provide support and guidance to students and staff wishing to take part in the mobility programme.
+The Erasmus+ Student Charter tells you more about how we provide support and guidance to students and staff wishing to take part in the mobility programme.